AI Gateway API Documentation (14.0.12)

 Processing Flow

-2. Receive immediate acknowledgment (200 OK) with processing status
+2. Receive immediate acknowledgment (200 OK) with applicationId, submissionId, and initial status

 3. API processes documents asynchronously